kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ### Additional efi entries

 When booting in UKI mode, the cmdline is part of the signed artifact.
-This means that in order to pass additional options through the cmdline, an additional efi entry is needed. `enki build-uki` supports the following arguments:
+This means that in order to pass additional options through the cmdline, this has to be done at build time.
+For that reason, `enki build-uki` supports the following arguments:

-- `--extend-cmdline`: Use this option to add options to the cmdline used for active/passive/recovery.
+- `--extend-cmdline`: Use this option to add cmdline parameters to the default entries (active/passive/recovery/auto-reset).
 This option will not generate additional entries in the systemd-boot menu.
 - `--extra-cmdline`: Use this option to generate additional entries in the systemd-boot menu.
-For each for active/passive/recovery, a new entry will be created with the specified cmdline (added to the default cmdline).
+For each one of the default entries, a new entry will be created with the specified cmdline (added to the default cmdline).
-- `--single-efi-cmdline`: Use this option to generate entries that are not related to active/passive/recovery.
+- `--single-efi-cmdline`: Use this option to generate entries that are not related to default ones.
 This option will generate a single entry with the provided cmdline (added to the default cmdline).
 This argument can be used multiple times.

 Examples: